 Method B That is, by the owner of the cattle or his representative, in collaboration with the controlling authority.

-Records collected by owner/farmers may be used for herd management and ration formulation etc.
+Records collected by owner/farmers may be used for herd management and ration formulation, etc.

 The form in which milk recording data are presented, and their interpretation, demand a rigorous standardization of the various operations assigned to the recorders.
 Standardization of the general organization of the control work to meet the animal husbandry requirements and those associated with the mechanical processing of the data in question should be desirable.